NotBoogie/Stream-Timelapse-Generator--Core-/README.md

  Download: [here](https://github.com/NotBoogie/Stream-Timelapse-Generator--Core-/releases)

 ## Usage
->Make sure you have FFMpeg and FFprobe installed.
+>Make sure you have FFMpeg and FFprobe installed to your path environment.
 See /Resources/FFMpeg Instructions.txt if you don't know how to do that.
 >
 >Drag your stream recordings + your desired music file (if you want one) into the exe